 |---|---|---|---|---|---|

-Per-Bird Analysis: This works out to approximately $5.29 per chicken per month.
-For comparison, From Scratch Farmstead reports spending only $4.00 per chicken per month for their flock of 50 hens.
-This difference highlights the “economy of scale”—larger flocks are cheaper per bird because you can buy feed in bulk, whereas small backyard flocks like mine pay premium retail prices.
+Per-Bird Analysis: This works out to approximately $5.56 per chicken per month.
+For comparison, From Scratch Farmstead reports spending about $4.00 per chicken per month for their flock of 50 hens.
+This difference highlights the “economy of scale.”
+Larger flocks are cheaper per bird because you can buy feed in bulk, whereas small backyard flocks like mine pay premium retail prices.

 How Much Does It Cost to Raise a Chicken for 1 Year?